|Map of Magalang, 1818|

-Magalang in fact; is one of the oldest towns in Pampanga.
-It was started as visita of neighboring town of Arayat.
-However, it was separated from Arayat by the Augustinian friars in April 30, 1605; with Fr.
-Gonzalo de Salazar, O.S.A. as the first pastor.
+Magalang in fact, is one of the oldest towns in Pampanga.
+It was started as visita of Arayat.
+However, it was separated by the Augustinian chapter in April 30, 1605, with Fr.
+Gonzalo de Salazar, OSA as the first pastor.
 According to Fr.
-Gaspar de San Agustin's Conquistas de las Islas Filipinas, Magalang was called Magalo.
-Magalo was derived from the Kapampangan word, "Galo" means wavy or moving describing the dangerous waves and flows of Parua River.
+Gaspar de San Agustin's Conquistas de la Islas Filipinas, Magalang was initially known as Magalo.
+This term was derived from the Kapampangan word Galo, means wavy or moving describing the dangerous flows of Parua River.
 Another term for Magalang is derived from the word respect.
-Other sources indicates that Magalang has other names namely: Magala, Magao, and Magalao.
-When Magalang was transferred in barrio San Bartolome in 1734, it was called San Bartolome de Magalang named after the patron saint of the town itself, San Bartolome Apostol.
-After its final transfer of Magalang to barrio San Pedro Talimunduc in 1863, it was also called San Pedro de Magalang named after the patron saint of the barrio itself San Pedro Apostol.
-Spaniards sometimes they will pronounced as Magalan because it lacks the letter "Ng" in the Spanish alphabet.
-During the early American period, it was still using Magalan but in the middle of 1930s, it was shortened back into its familiar name, Magalang.
+According to Fr.
+Diego Bergaño's Vocabulario de la Lengua Pampangan en Romance, Magalang means abundance; probably due to its rich agricultural industry especially in rice.
+That's why, there is a old Kapampangan quote "Balamu eca pa mecapangan pale Magalang" for those persons don't give respect to others especially to elders.
+Other sources indicated that Magalang was sometimes called Magala, Magao and Magalao.
+When the town was transferred to barrio San Bartolome in 1734, it was then called San Bartolome de Magalang due to the location of the town proper in the barrio and incidentally, the town's patron saint.
+After its last transfer to sitio Talimunduc in barrio San Pedro, in 1863, Magalang was then called San Pedro de Magalang, after the patron saint of barrio which the new town proper was relocated.
+However, the Spaniards sometimes they will pronounced Magalan because it lacks the letter Ng in the Spanish alphabet.
+During the early American period, it was still using Magalan, until in 1930s, it was reverted back to Magalang.

-Map: Descripcion Geografica y Topograpica de la Ysla de Luzon o Nueva Castilla por Don Yldefonso de Aragon.
+Descripcion Geografica y Topografica de la Ysla de Luzon o Nueva Castilla por Don Yldefonso de Aragon.